howdoicomputer/revontulet/docs/loft_introduction.md

 ## First Example

-This curl command hits the /api/satellites/above endpoint with those parameters, a search radius of 5, and a sat_color_pairs set of `{"38246", "blue", "51623": "red"}` (/api/satellites/above/stream does the same thing but opens an HTTP stream)
+This curl command hits the `/api/satellites/above` endpoint with those above coordinates, a search radius of 5, and a `sat_color_pairs` set of `{"38246", "blue", "51623": "red"}` (`/api/satellites/above/stream` does the same thing but opens an HTTP stream)

 ```
 curl "https://revontulet.lol/api/satellites/above?lat=43.6045&lng=1.444&cat=0&alt=0&search_radius=5&sat_color_pairs=38246,blue,51623,red"